goodideagiver/goodideagiver/README.md

 ## Funfacts about me

-⚙ I learned to code to do less at my work
+⚙ I learned to code to do my work faster

 🐱‍👤 I respond very fast to messages